jidongxiao/networksecurity/notes/tcp/syn_reset.md

 ## Example:

-- If Computer A is communicating with Computer B on port 5000 using an established TCP connection (identified by the 4-tuple: A's IP, A's port, B's IP, B's port 5000), and suddenly A sends another SYN packet with the same source/destination IP and port, Computer B will assume there is an error.
+- If Computer A is communicating with Computer B on port 5000 using an established TCP connection (identified by the 4-tuple: A's IP, A's port, B's IP, B's port 5000), and suddenly A sends another SYN packet with the same source/destination IP and port, and its sequence number is within the window, Computer B will assume there is an error.
 - Since a SYN means "let’s start a new connection," but the connection already exists, Computer B resets the connection (sends a RST packet) to clear up any potential confusion or conflict in the TCP state machine.
 - You can establish a new TCP connection as long as the 4-tuple (source/destination IP and port) is unique.
 The system does not reset other connections, only the one that matches the 4-tuple in question.
 - If you want multiple connections between two computers, simply use different port numbers for each connection (or different IP addresses if applicable).
 Only when the SYN matches an existing 4-tuple does it cause a reset.